u3ks/examples/PRR/index.md

 4. Save the normalised Collection
 5. Send the data, metadata and some extra information to the EarthCODE team.

-Below you will find guides to the whole process, we recomend starting with the introductory notebook.
+# Getting Started with PRR Metadata Creation

+These notebooks are designed for users who are new to the process of publishing data to the ESA Project Results Repository (PRR).
+They provide step-by-step guidance on how to generate STAC Collections that meet PRR ingestion requirements.
+Whether you're working with a single raster file or a large, multi-format dataset, notebooks below will assist you in this process.

-- [Generating a STAC Collection for the PRR(Introduction)](./PRR_STAC_introduction.ipynb) - A notebook explaining how to create the required PRR metadata.
-It describes the steps in detail and uses a relatively simple example, with a single .nc raster data file.
+- [Generating a STAC Collection for the PRR (Introduction)](./PRR_STAC_introduction.ipynb) - Detailed explanation on how to create valid metadata to ingest simple raster data file (.nc) into PRR.
-- [Generating STAC collections with zarr files](./prr_zarr.ipynb) - Example how to generate metadata for a product with zarr files.
-- [Generating a STAC Collection for the PRR (Multiple file types)](./example_tccas.ipynb) - Example how to generate metadata for a more complicated dataset which has multiple types of data and different file formats.
+- [Generating a STAC Collection for the PRR (Multiple file types)](./example_tccas.ipynb) - Example how to generate metadata for a more complex dataset with varied data types and formats.
-- [Generating a STAC Collection for the PRR(Large dataset for multiple regions)](./Creating%20STAC%20Catalog_from_PRR_example.ipynb) - Example how to generate metadata for a large dataset that has multiple disjoint regions.
+- [Generating a STAC Collection for the PRR (Large dataset for multiple regions)](./Creating%20STAC%20Catalog_from_PRR_example.ipynb) - Example focuses on handling large dataset across multiple disjoint regions.

-If you are interested in exploring/downloading PRR data you can use this notebook as a guide:
+- [Generating STAC Collection for the PRR (zarr files)](./prr_zarr.ipynb) - A guide for generating a collection from zarr files.

+# Accessing and Exploring data products on ESA PRR
+This notebook is generated for users willing to explore the ESA PRR repository, by browsing, previewing and/or downloading data published on the PRR.

-- [ESA Project Results Repository (PRR) Data Access and Collections Preview](./PRR_STAC_download_example.ipynb) - A notebook explaining how Item Catalogs should be created, uses raster data.
+- [ESA Project Results Repository (PRR) Data Access and Collections Preview](./PRR_STAC_download_example.ipynb) - Use this notebook to access, explore, query, and download data from the ESA Project Results Repository (PRR).